nixiz0/Face-Affectus/README.md

 => You will need **Python 3.11.7** & **CUDA 11.8** (for training on your GPU the models)

+[You can run the start-app.bat to do the installation very quickly or do yourself with the commands below]

 => Create a .env with ```python -m venv .env```

 => Activate your env